mergecal/icalendar-anonymizer/README.md

 ## Documentation

-Full documentation is available at https://icalendar-anonymizer.readthedocs.io/stable/.
+The documentation is available at https://icalendar-anonymizer.readthedocs.io/stable/.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development workflow, commit format, and testing requirements.
+See the contributing guide at https://icalendar-anonymizer.readthedocs.io/stable/contributing.html.

 ## License